The Robert Stephenson Lifting Bridge and its wanderings

 By June 2023 the bridge was beginning to take its familiar form.

 A few weeks later in July 2024 and considerable progress has been made on both the cabin and the lifting bridge which is nearing completion.
+The tall, tower section on the right of the cabin represents the original operating cabin with the hand crank to raise and lower the bridge deck, while the lower section on the left has displays telling the history of the bridge.

 2) Robert Stephenson lifting bridge at Abbey Pumping Station, Leicester